d-smith/notes/aws/security-specialty/03-iam-s3-policies.md

 ## S3 Bucket Policies

 * Attached only to s3 buckets
-* Specify what actions are allowed or denied on the bucket, can be broken down to the user level
+* Specify what actions are allowed or denied *on the bucket*, can be broken down to the user level

 Use Cases